Related ToolsDocument360GuruSliteConfluenceNotionBloomfireFreshdesk

 Pricing Reality Check

-Document360 moved to custom quote-based pricing in December 2025 after discontinuing their free plan.
-Based on conversations with their sales team and existing customers, expect:
+Document360 moved to custom quote pricing in December 2026 after discontinuing its free plan.
+Based on vendor docs and customer reports:

-The pricing restructure in August 2024 nearly doubled costs for some legacy customers, which generated significant backlash.
-New customers should negotiate hard and ask about startup programs (6 months free on Business/Enterprise plans).
+The August 2024 restructure nearly doubled costs for some legacy customers.
+New customers should ask about startup programs (6 months free on Business/Enterprise).

-Best For: Mid-to-large SaaS companies, product teams needing advanced documentation workflows, companies prioritizing ticket deflection ROI.
+Best For: Mid-to-large SaaS companies prioritizing ticket deflection ROI.

 Rating: 4.6/5